-Discover what’s worked and how educators around the country have overcome the challenges that K-12 classrooms have faced over the last several months with distance learning.
+Discover what’s worked and how educators around the country have overcome challenges to bring K-12 instruction online for distance learning.
 Use these insights to reflect and set yourself up for success in the future.
 Add new tools, systems, and methods to your teaching toolkit and incorporate them next year to boost your instructional flexibility and optimize your teaching.

 2020 threw a curveball at K-12 teachers and students around the country.
 The unprecedented and uncertain times called for teachers and schools to adjust their structure and quickly adapt to teaching and learning from home.
 With everything in flux, educators stepped up, demonstrated their resilience, resourcefulness, and dedication to their students, and made education work for the remainder of the school year.